mozilla-services/docs/source/storage/apis-2.0.rst

 **X-Confirm-Delete**

-    This header must be present before the server will honour a request to delete all of the user's storage data.
+    This header must be present before the server will honour a request to delete all of the user's syncstorage data.
 If not present then a precondition error will be returned.

 Response Headers